Skip navigation

 Background

 1. The Australian National University is a body corporate established by the Australian National University Act 1991.
 The University is considered a “corporate Commonwealth entity” under the Public Governance, Performance & Accountability Act 2013.
-The ANU Act grants to the University a series of exemptions from sections of the PGPA Act dealing with limitations on investment powers and compliance with the policies of the Australian Government.

 3. The Council recognises its fiduciary duty to administer the investment portfolio prudently for the benefit of the University and the unit holders.
 The Council is supported in this regard through its Finance Committee.

 4. The University’s Long Term Investment Pool has a long term investment horizon reflecting its perpetuity.
-The distribution parameters determines the framework used in the distribution of income generated by the portfolio to unit holders.
+The distribution parameters determine the framework used in the distribution of income generated by the portfolio to unit holders.

 5. Unit prices on the LTIP, and hence returns accruing to unit holders, are determined so as to closely reflect the investment returns recorded on the underlying investments.
 Accordingly, unit holders bear the investment risk in that the investment returns recorded are reflected directly in changes to the monthly unit price of the LTIP.